Independence of the Supervisory Board

 - The Supervisory Board member should not maintain or have maintained within the last year any business relationship with the company or a subsidiary of the company that is material for the Supervisory Board member concerned.
 This also applies to business relationships with companies in which the Supervisory Board member has a significant economic interest, but does not apply to functions performed on decision-making bodies in the Group.

-- The Supervisory Board member should not have been an auditor of the company or a shareholder or salaried employee of the auditing company within the last three years.
+- The Supervisory Board member must not have been an auditor of the company or a shareholder or salaried employee of the auditing company within the last three years.

 - The Supervisory Board member should not be a member of the Management Board of another company in which a Management Board member of the company is a member of the other company’s Supervisory Board unless one of the companies is a member of the other company’s group or holds an investment in the other company.